INTO-CPS-Association/into-cps-application/DEVELOPER.md

 The following are the commands to run the application.
 After checking out the repo:

-1. To install node dependencies: `npm install`
+1. To install node dependencies: `npm install`.
+This will also install Maestro running automatically `npm run postinstall`.
+2. To install playwright for testing: `npx playwright install --with-deps`.
+This will ask for sudo credentials on Ubuntu, but they are required to install dependencies to manage browser windows.
-2. To run it: `npm run start`
+3. To run it: `npm run start`.
+4. To run end-to-end tests: `npm run test:e2e`.
-3. To run the tests: `npm test`
+5. To run unit tests: `npm run test:unit`.
-4. To run a syntax check: `npm run syntax`
+6. To run a syntax check: `npm run syntax`.
-5. To build the app for a release: `npm run build`
+7. To build the app for a release: `npm run build`.
-6. To build the app for a release for Windows and convert the executable in .msix: `npm run build:win`
+8. To build the app for a release for Windows and convert the executable in .msix: `npm run build:win`.

 ### Converting Windows executable to .msix